AbdulBasit313/React-Quiz-App-Template/README.md

 ## React Quiz App's Theme Features

-Before I explain the technical aspects of the quiz app, let me share the wonderful features of the quiz app that is available in demo GitHub version.
+Before I explain the technical aspects of the quiz app, let me share the wonderful features of the quiz app.
 You can get all these features in a template and mold them according to your choice.

-- Each time the quiz starts, questions will be shuffled or randomized.
+- Seamlessly switch between Light and Dark modes with just a single click from the top menu.

+- The user can pick a quiz topic on the first screen, like JavaScript, React, or General Knowledge.

 - There will be a timer running when the quiz starts.
 If the timer finishes, the quiz will be stopped, and the user will be asked to see the result.

+- The template also supports three types of questions, MCQs, True/False, and MAQs.

+- The template allows for adding code snippets in questions.
+You can easily assess the users' programming knowledge and skills.

+- The template allows you to create questions with images to enhance user engagement.

 - Each question has a score.
 For example, a difficult question has 10 marks, and an easier one has 5.
-- The template also supports three types of questions, MCQs, True/False, and MAQs.

 - The result screen shows how many questions the user attempted, how much he scored, how long it took, and whether he passed or failed.

 - In result screen user can see which question had the right answer and which was wrong.
 The user can find the correct answer in case of a wrong answer.

 ## React Quiz App's Code Features

-- **TypeScript powered Components:** All components are TypeScript-built for enhanced development productivity with intelligent code completion and compile-time error checking.
+- **TypeScript powered Components**: All components are TypeScript-built for enhanced development productivity with intelligent code completion and compile-time error checking.

-- **Easy Theme Customization:** The template provides easy theme management with IntelliSense support via Styled Components and Typescript.
+- **Easy Theme Customization**: The template provides easy theme management with IntelliSense support via Styled Components and Typescript.
 It allows you to customize the app's appearance without relying on hard-coded colors.

-- **Flexible Question Data Structure:** The template uses Javascript/TypeScript files to define quiz questions.
+- **Flexible Question Data Structure**: The template uses Javascript/TypeScript files to define quiz questions.
 This format provides a structured and flexible approach.
 The same format can also be used to fetch questions from an API if desired.

-- **Modular and Context Pattern:** The template follows a javascript modular and React Context pattern, promoting component reusability and maintainability.
+- **Modular and Context Pattern**: The template follows a javascript modular and React Context pattern, promoting component reusability and maintainability.

-- **Custom Hooks for Logic Sharing:** The hook pattern lets you share logic across components.
+- **Custom Hooks for Logic Sharing**: The hook pattern lets you share logic across components.
 It also promotes code reuse and minimizes code clutter.

-- **Built with React Best Practices:** App follows industry-leading React practices.
+- **Built with React Best Practices**: App follows industry-leading React practices.
 Our template ensures optimal structure, scalability, and maintainability.

 ## Xeven Quiz - ReactJS Quiz App Template Code Documentations